AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ## **Future Implementation**

 In the future, we can make the `FilteredPersonList` and `FilteredDonationRecordList` synchronized.
 This means that the `DonationRecords` displayed correspond to the `Persons` displayed at all times.
-For example, when the user finds eligible donors from the `PersonList`, the `DonationRecordList` will be filtered such that only records which correspond to the displayed `Persons` are displayed to the user.
-By doing so, the approach ensures that both the `PersonList` and the `DonationRecord` lists are always consistent and up-to-date.
+For instance, when the user finds eligible donors from the `PersonList`, the `DonationRecordList` will be filtered such that only records which correspond to the displayed `Persons` are displayed to the user.
+By doing so, the approach ensures that both the `PersonList` and the `DonationRecord` lists are always consistent.

-The diagram below illustrates a potential implementation using the `FindEligible` command.
+The diagram below illustrates a potential implementation using the `FindEligible` command as an example.

 <puml src="diagrams/FutureUIImplementationForFindEligible.puml" alt="FutureUIImplementationForFindEligible"/>